 - copies of the material provided to the Tribunal by the other parties to the complaint

 - a copy of the trust deed (for the parties who do not have a copy) which sets out the powers and duties of the trustee and provisions relevant to the complaint

 - a copy of any relevant insurance contract (for the parties who do not have a copy).

 Assistance in preparing a submission

-You are free to show the documents to anyone who is assisting you prepare your submission.
-However, the exchange of information between parties is for the purposes of the review meeting only and must not be disclosed for any other purpose.
+You are free to show the documents relating to your complaint to anyone who is assisting you with the preparation of your submission.
+However, this exchange of information between parties is for the purposes of the review meeting only.
+The information must not be disclosed to anyone else for any other purpose.